About Aritaur Dobermanns

 I breed for top quality, healthy, confident, sociable and good looking dogs.
 I show and train my dogs in the sport of IPG/Schutzhund.

-I am a KC Assured Breeder, not breeding commercially with on average one or two litters a year.
+I am a KC Assured Breeder and a 5* Council Licensed Breeder, not breeding commercially with on average one or two litters a year.
 I know where all the dogs we have bred are, and remain in regular contact with their owners.

 I breed sparingly, selectively and conscientiously for strong, healthy, sound dogs capable of good physical and mental stamina whilst working or showing, with trainable and steady characters.
 We have always predominantly used the best European lines for our breeding due to the soundness and strength of character, but are happy to use a good dog wherever it is from.